anvlkv/polymathic/README.md

 The theme is friendly to wide range of screen sizes from `mobile` to `fullhd`.
 Theme comes with minimal styles for `print` media.

+#### Dark mode

+Theme includes preference based dark mode as separate stylesheet.
+No switch.

+#### Accessibility

+This theme automatically finds accessible colors when using customizations, with minimal config.

+This theme supports no script environments.

+This theme respects user preference for reduced motion.

 ### Navigation

 This theme builds navigation for your site.
 The outcome is highly customizable via your `config.toml` and front-matter of your sections.